diogoff/plasma-tomography/README.md

     - Before running this script, set the desired pulse, start time (`t0`), end time (`t1`), and time step (`dt`).

     - Since this script will grab the bolometer data for the test pulse, it needs to run on a JET computing cluster.

-    - Also, Tensorflow and Keras need to be installed for this script to run.

     - An output file `test_data.hdf` will be created.